Despite Challenges, Research Shows Opportunity To Increase Use of Manure as Fertilizer

 Errata: On August 21, 2023, the table in this article was changed to correct the data for barley acres planted, as well as for acres of barley that were manured and shares of manure-receiving crops.
 Data in the fourth paragraph also changed to reflect the corrected data on barley.

-Increasing the Value of Animal Manure for Farmers, by Teng Lim, Ray Massey, Laura McCann, Timothy Canter, Seabrook Omura, Cammy Willett, and Alice Roach, ERS, March 2023
+Increasing the Value of Animal Manure for Farmers, by Teng Lim, Ray Massey, Laura McCann, Timothy Canter, Seabrook Omura, Cammy Willett, Alice Roach, Nigel Key, and Laura Dodson, ERS, March 2023

 Farm Practices & Management, USDA, Economic Research Service, July 2024